IoanTivig/OpenDEP_Control/README.md

 If you need any help with the installation, please contact me.

 ## Publications
+If you use this software in your research, please be kind and cite the following papers:
 1. [OpenDEP: An Open-Source Platform for Dielectrophoresis Spectra Acquisition and Analysis](https://pubs.acs.org/doi/10.1021/acsomega.3c06052)

 ## Other DEP Tools (not developed by me)